opencog/atomese-simd/Design.md

 * No explicit connection/glueing semantics.

 `RuleLink`s specify term rewrites.
 Ideal for forward-chained rewriting.
 With great difficulty, can be backwards-chained.
-That this was a diffculty was exposed by PLN development.
+That this was a difficulty was exposed by PLN development.

 ### FilterLink